rm127/hotciv/test-list.md

 - [ ] Producing a unit in a city without a unit already there, will place the unit in the city
 - [x] When having enough production to produce a unit the unit is produced
 - [x] The correct unit type is produced
+- [ ] The units have correct production prices
-- [ ] After producing a unit, the treasury will be emptied
+- [ ] After producing a unit, the treasury will be reduced by the cost of the unit
 - [ ] Setting a city's production to a Settler will result in a Settler being produced when the city reaches 30 production in the treasury
 - [ ] A city's _workforce balance_ can only be set to _production_